 It's a day to spend time with an older loved one and connect across the generations.

-NSW Grandparents Day is presented by the Department of Family and Community Services (FACS).
+NSW Grandparents Day is presented by the Department of Communities and Justice (DCJ).

 Our work is broad and challenging.
 Every day we strive to improve lives by supporting:

 - people with disability, so they can realise their potential

 - children and young people, so they have the best possible start to life and are protected from abuse and neglect

 - people in vulnerable circumstances, so they have suitable, stable and sustainable accommodation and services that support them to overcome disadvantage

 - communities to become more resilient and inclusive

 - families, so they are safe from domestic, family and sexual violence

 - Aboriginal people, so they have the same social and economic opportunities as other Australians

 - seniors, so they experience the benefits of living longer